Cold Storage and Continuous Melter System Laboratory

-My primary research focuses on understanding the Earth’s climate.
-To fully understand the causes of melting glaciers and rising oceans with landward-moving shorelines is impossible without studies of natural climate forcing components of the climate system.
+My primary research focuses on understanding the Earth’s volcanism and climate.
 Volcanism is one of the important climate forcing component.
 In order to fully understand interactions of the volcano – climate system it is important to study past, preinstrumental records of volcanism and to evaluate impacts of selected volcanic eruptions on the climate system.
 Unfortunately, only limited instrumental and sporadic observational data of global volcanism are available.
 One of the most robust methods to reconstruct details of the impacts of volcanism on the past atmosphere (climate) is to study volcanic products (e.g., tephra and aerosols preserved in ice cores).
 Such volcanic products are found embedded into the snow on polar ice caps, and allow us to reconstruct the source, magnitude and timing of volcanic eruptions.
 Sampled layer by layer, ice cores capture paleoclimate records, including impacts of volcanic events.

 Reconstruction of past climate is based on establishing proxies by correlating glaciochemistry, stable water isotopes, captured gasses and dust particle content measurements from ice core samples with available instrumental climate data.
 Participation in the Siple Dome A deep Antarctic ice core project helped to develop a 10,000 year long continuous record of volcanism, and currently I am working on reconstruction of volcanism from the WAIS, ITASE, RICE and South Pole ice cores.
 My expertise in multidisciplinary research provides a unique perspective to establish future research projects that incorporate the impacts of volcanism on climate.